facebookexperimental/conjugate_estimators/README.md

-# A demonstration of the conjugate beta estimator statistical algorithm
+# The conjugate beta estimator statistical algorithm

 This repo contains a reference implementation for a statistical algorithm called Conjugate Beta Estimator (CBE) for computing